a90091343/Conda-Environment-Manager/README.md

          *Add the `-h` parameter to display help; use the `-d` parameter to specify the working directory of the script; and use the `-p` parameter to specify the installation location of its Conda/Mamba distribution (in cases where the environment's main directory is installed in an unconventional location).*

-- #### Method 2: Use the binary program from the Release page

-**Would you like to give it a try? 😊 Wishing you a pleasant experience!**

 ## 致谢 Acknowledgements

 感谢 OpenAI ChatGPT 与 Github Copilot 在代码编写、英文翻译上提供的帮助。

 Special thanks to OpenAI ChatGPT and GitHub Copilot for their assistance with code writing and English translation.

+---

+**Would you like to give it a try? 😊 Wishing you a pleasant experience!**